Q1 earnings decoded: who’s winning AI advertising, and what it means for your budget

 The tensionAI Overviews appear in ~48% of searches.
 Google says monetization per query is stable, but engagement data shows paid CTRs dropped 68% on these queries.

 Google is compensating by inserting more ads into AI results (from 3% to 25.5% of pages), but the shift from clicks to answers is real.
+Ads in the standalone Gemini app are a possibility, not a plan.
+CBO Philipp Schindler said on the earnings call they're focused on AI Mode first and "open to" Gemini after, but no timeline or format has been announced.

 TakeawayAI is strengthening Google overall, but long-term monetization depends on preserving high-intent behavior in an answer-driven interface.